 While individuals may vary in their preferences, when comparing in-person therapy and online therapy, there is no differences in effectiveness.
 There is strong scientific support for online psychological interventions as a legitimate therapeutic activity.

-All live sessions are conducted using secure video software.
-Doxy.me is a telemedicine platform that uses encrypted point-to-point connections, which means that counseling is both confidential and available to you in the comfort of your own home, office, or car.
+All live sessions are conducted using secure video and messaging software.
+Doxy.me is a telemedicine platform that uses encrypted point-to-point connections, which means that counseling is safe and confidential.
 There is no complicated software to download.
-Simply click the link to check out my online waiting room!
+Simply click the link to check out my online waiting room or download the free app!

 Call for a free 15 minute consultation today!
 I would love to talk with you about my rates per session.